Platform Why Atrean Pricing Request Private Demo

 • Requires dedicated accounting staff to operate effectively

-• Best used as an accounting back-end alongside a separate portfolio platform — adding complexity, not reducing it
+• Best used as an accounting back end alongside a separate portfolio platform, adding complexity rather than reducing it

-Our honest assessment Archway is the right tool for a specific problem: family office accounting and entity management at depth.
+Our take Archway is the right tool for a specific problem: family office accounting and entity management at depth.
 It is not a portfolio intelligence platform.
-Offices often end up running Archway alongside another system for portfolio data — which creates exactly the fragmentation that Atrean is built to eliminate.
-If your primary need is accounting infrastructure rather than live portfolio intelligence, Archway is worth evaluating.
-If you need both, running two systems is rarely the answer.
+Offices often end up pairing Archway with a second system for portfolio data, which brings back the fragmentation many teams are trying to get rid of.
+If your main need is accounting infrastructure rather than a current unified portfolio view, Archway is worth evaluating.
+If you need both, running two systems is rarely ideal.

 Allvue